Does the First Amendment Apply to My Private Employer?

 Find Experienced Legal Help

-Ultimately, it’s important to remember that freedom of speech is an important political protection to our democratic society, but it doesn’t mean you get to say anything you want, wherever you want.
-If you think your First Amendment rights have been infringed, you should ask for legal advice from a civil rights or employment attorney for an assessment of your legal issues.
+Ultimately, it’s important to remember that freedom of speech is an important political protection in our democratic society, but it doesn’t mean you get to say anything you want, wherever you want.
+If you think your First Amendment rights have been infringed, you should ask for legal advice from a civil rights or employment attorney.
+They can help you with your legal issues.

 For more information about this area, see our overviews on employment law for employees and civil rights.